Gerarvvdor/Gerarvvdor/README.md

 <div>
   <img src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif" align="right" width="350" alt="Coding Illustration">

-  <h3>👨‍💻 Sobre mí</h3>
+  <h3>👨‍💻 About Me</h3>

-  **Full-Stack Software Engineer** apasionado por construir aplicaciones web escalables y resolver lógica de negocios compleja.
-Con una base sólida tanto en arquitectura backend como en desarrollo frontend, llevo los proyectos desde el diseño de la base de datos hasta el despliegue en servidores.
+  **Full-Stack Software Engineer** passionate about building scalable web applications and solving complex business logic.
+With a strong foundation in both backend architecture and frontend development, I take projects from database design all the way to server deployment.

-  - 🔭 Actualmente construyendo: **Sistemas robustos y escalables (.NET + React)**
+  - 🔭 Currently building: **Robust and scalable systems (.NET + React)**
-  - 🌱 Aprendiendo y Trasteando: **Automatización de flujos con n8n**
+  - 🌱 Learning & Tinkering: **Workflow automation with n8n**
-  - 🚀 Proyecto Personal: **Desarrollando la plataforma web para la marca de mi mamá**
+  - 🚀 Personal Project: **Developing the web platform for my mom's brand**
-  - ⚡ Dato curioso: **Tengo un proyecto Frankenstein en Kotlin que funciona de milagro, pero me enseñó un montón.**
+  - ⚡ Fun fact: **I have a Frankenstein project in Kotlin that works by some miracle, but it taught me a lot!**
 </div>

 <br>